quakeservices/documentation/README.md

 ### Client browsers

-[qstat](https://github.com/multiplay/qstat) (aka quakestat) is currently the only client server browser this withwhich this application has been tested.
+[qstat](https://github.com/multiplay/qstat) (aka quakestat) is currently the only client server browser with which this application has been tested.
 However any other client that allows the user to specify a master server should work.

 The following command will request the list of servers: